 The Best Hikes Of The Svaneti Region

 Before attempting any of the hikes, look carefully at the weather conditions.
 You are likely to find snow in some of the paths, even in late spring.
 Check with the Tourist Information Office in Mestia if you have any doubts.
 They can also provide you with a hiking map.
-It’s a good idea to have an offline trail map, too (maps.me is free and offers detailed maps and tracks).
+It’s also a good idea to have an offline trail map (maps. me is free and offers detailed maps and tracks).

 Don’t forget to pack sturdy hiking shoes, no matter what time of year you visit.
-Remember, you’re up in the mountains, so even if the summer days are hot, the nights get cold.
-Be prepared for sudden changes in temperature.
+Remember, you’re up in the mountains, so the nights get cold even if the summer days are hot.
+Be prepared for sudden temperature changes.
 It’s always a good idea to carry a lightweight jacket.
 The first layers are also practical.

 Mestia To Ushguli